Introduction

 This provides a very good estimate of the current tuning state for most instruments.
 If you want to measure more or fewer notes, you can select a different note pattern using the note symbol in the main toolbar:

-• All As
+• All A’s

 • A-minor triad